-One of the themes of our forthcoming (summer 2019) book The Dynamics of Care is that the number of interconnections in a situation (dynamic complexity) is often more important than the details in a situation (detailed complexity).
+One of the themes of our new book The Dynamics of Care is that the number of interconnections in a situation (dynamic complexity) is often more important than the details in a situation (detailed complexity).
 Health and social care is awash with interconnections (such as patient / service user pathways) and the multitude of information feedbacks which make the pathways work….many of which are hidden and insulated from one another by agency boundaries.

 Over the course of 15 years of work in this maelstrom of interconnectivity, we have often asked people to try to describe some specific cause and effect linkages, for example, to suggest how the number of people receiving home care affects elective waiting times in hospital.
 At first glance these seem to be unrelated variables in different organisations and, many people often have difficulty making the connections.
 Statisticians would no doubt suggest the way to test the link would be to collect data and carry out correlation and regression analysis.
 We however would advocate that there is much more understanding and learning to be gained by explicitly tracing out the cause and effect linkages between such variables.